maslianok/react-select-me/README.md

 - Object: `{value: 1, label: 'Label 1'}`
 - Array of primitives for multiselect: `[1, 2]`
 - Array of objects for multiselect: `[{value: 1, label: 'Label 1'}, {value: 2, label: 'Label 2'}]`

+###multiple: Bool
+Description: multi-value dropdown

+###searchable: Bool
+Description: ability to search (filter) options. `onSearch` function will be called

+###virtualized: Bool
+Description: partly render list options using [react-virtualized](https://bvaughn.github.io/react-virtualized/).
+Huge time to render boost on large datasets.
+You have to set `optionHeight` property if your option height differs from default.

+###immutable: Bool
+Description: parse data as [immutable](https://facebook.github.io/immutable-js/) lists.
+When this property set to `true` you have to provide `options` and `value` as immutable objects.

 ###onChange: Function
 Description: onChange callback.
 Return `false` to leave dropdown opened.